alexkoontz/timelapse/README.md

 ## Steps
 1. Generating pictures to be compiled
-A outside webcam was set up to generate and save a picture file **(.jpg)** of the construction every day at noon to a Box file hosting folder.
+An outside webcam was set up to generate and save a picture file **(.jpg)** of the construction every day at noon to a Box file hosting folder.
 1. Creating the Python scripts
 -The first python script **(InitialCopyPhotos.py)** was written to copy all of the current daily timelapse photos to a new directory, and then label them in the upper left hand corner with their creation date.
 This was done using a Python library called [Pillow](https://pillow.readthedocs.io/en/stable/#), which allows for image manipulation.
 Here is an example of a labeled image.